jordandouglas/BeastMap/README.md

 A BEAST 2 package for reconstructing ancestral sequences and substitution histories.
 The method first performs ancestral sequence reconstruction on the internal nodes, and then uses stochastic mapping to sample a substitution pathway along each branch.
 This all happens during MCMC.
 This package is compatible with a wide range of BEAST 2 site, clock, and tree models; and discrete data types (including nucleotide, codon, amino acid, 3Di, morphological, cognate, phoneme, and geographical).
 BeastMap will also take care of insertions and deletions.

+If you find this package helpful for your research, please cite our preprint (Douglas & Bromham 2025).

 ## Installation